centrifugal/documentation/server/projects.md

 ```

 All other project options related to channels.
 Channel is an entity to which clients can subscribe to receive messages
 published into that channel.
-Channel is just a string - but several symbols has special meaning - see next section to get
+Channel is just a string - but several symbols has special meaning - see section about
-more information about channels.
-But now you should only understand that th following project options will affect channel
+channels to get more information about channels.
+But now you should only understand that the following project options
-settings for this project:
+will affect channel behaviour for this project:

 * `watch` – Centrifugo will additionally publish messages into admin channel (these
     messages can be visible in web interface).
 Turn it off if you are expecting high